itsjoshuagraves/digitalgarden/content/tools/guides/bookshelf/index.md

 ## Craft
 ### Just Enough Research
-Good research is about asking more and better questions, and thinking critically about the answers.
-Done well, it will save your team time and money by reducing unknowns and creating a solid foundation to build the right thing, in the most effective way.

-Erika Hall distills her experience into a guidebook of trusted research methods you can implement right away, no matter what size team you're on or budget you're working with.
-Learn how to discover your competitive advantages, spot your own blind spots and biases, understand and harness your findings, and why you should never, ever hold a focus group.
-You’ll start doing good research faster than you can plan your next pitch.
+Erika Hall’s guidebook condenses her experience into actionable insights on implementing trusted research methods irrespective of team size or budget.
+It focuses on critical thinking, competitive advantage discovery, and bias recognition, advising against focus groups and encouraging swift execution of effective research to build solid foundations and reduce unknowns.

 {{< button href="https://abookapart.com/products/just-enough-research" >}}Purchase{{< /button >}}

 ### Continuous Discovery Habits
-How do you know that you are making a product or service that your customers want?
-How do you ensure that you are improving it over time?
-How do you guarantee that your team is creating value for your customers in a way that creates value for your business?

-In this book, you'll learn a structured and sustainable approach to continuous discovery that will help you answer each of these questions, giving you the confidence to act while also preparing you to be wrong.
-You'll learn to balance action with doubt so that you can get started without being blindsided by what you don't get right.
+This book delves into structured and sustainable approaches to continuous discovery, helping teams create valuable, desirable products with a balanced perspective on action and doubt.
+It’s a guide for refining products while embracing uncertainties, offering strategies for confident action and adaptability to inaccuracies and changes.

 {{< button href="https://www.amazon.com/Continuous-Discovery-Habits-Discover-Products/dp/1736633309" >}}Purchase{{< /button >}}

-### Product Management for UX people
+### Product Management for UX People
-User experience designers and researchers are wrestling with product management—as a peer discipline, a job title, a future career—or simply wondering exactly what it entails.
-In Product Management for UX People, Christian Crumlish demystifies product management for UX practitioners who want to understand, partner with, and even become product managers.
+This book demystifies the essentials of product management specifically for UX researchers and designers.
+It's a practical guide for those looking to understand, partner with, or evolve into product managers, clarifying the myriad facets and responsibilities of the role in the realm of user experience.

 {{< button href="https://www.amazon.com/Product-Management-UX-People-Designing/dp/1933820713" >}}Purchase{{< /button >}}

 ## The Really Good Stuff
-You can’t just read design books.
-Design is about thinking, observing, and articulating.
-The best examples of that come from outside sources, as true creativity can’t come from being self-referential.
+You can’t _just_ read design books.
+Good designers are clear thinkers, sharp observers, and can clearly define what a problem is.
+The best examples of such come from outside sources, as true creativity can’t come from being entirely self-referential.

 ### On Writing
 This teaches you about managing your own time and communicating.
 By Stephen King.